issa-flore/lead-webhook/README.md

 ## 5. Handle POST endpoint
 ### Service
-First we will complete the `createCopyOfLead` function in the `LeadService`.
+First we will create the `createCopyOfLead` function in the `LeadService`.
 ```typescript
   async createCopyOfLead(id): Promise<Leadfile> {
         // Read complete Lead from LeadApi